-Join Reconnect Earth in Summer 2020 for an experience you’ll never forget: 7-8 days backpacking and camping in the mountains of the Pacific Northwest while learning about ecology, human and natural history, and grassroots social change.
-Hike through ancient forests and along rushing rivers, climb to alpine lakes, or look down onto glaciers during one of our trips focused on harnessing your potential as an agent of positive social and environmental change.
+In Summer 2021, join Reconnect Earth for an experience you’ll never forget: nine days backpacking and camping on Mount Baker in the North Cascades while learning about ecology, human and natural history, and grassroots social change.
+Hike through ancient old-growth forests, sleep in a beautiful subalpine meadows, and climb to the base of a giant glacier while exploring how to harness your potential as an agent of positive social and environmental change.

-Thanks to our low overhead and the generosity of our donors, Reconnect Earth is able to offer our trips at a significantly lower price than many similar programs.
-Regular tuition for our summer trips is $720.
-This covers meals; access to gear for loan; use of kitchen, first aid, and water filtration supplies; and all activities we’ll be engaged in during the trip.
-Partial scholarships of up to 87% of tuition are available to those for whom the regular tuition is a genuine financial barrier (you will have the chance to request a scholarship during the application process).
+Thanks to our low overhead and generous donors, we can offer our trips at a significantly lower price than many similar programs.
+Tuition for our 2021 summer trips is $575, with partial scholarships covering up to more than 80% of the regular price available to those for whom the regular tuition is a genuine financial barrier (you’ll also have the chance to request a scholarship during the application process).

 “I started the trip surrounded by people I didn’t know and ended with close friends whose friendships I will cherish for the rest of my life.” – Samara, June 2019 trip participant.